jewelsofthought/neshama/site/personal/poems/duality.md

 The quiet wind howls in me, the pounding of the surf raging Like my desire to serve, my call to arms.
-My knees shaking, I roar “My Lord, who am I?”.
+My knees shaking, I roar "My Lord, who am I?".
 My humble soul, my true gift retorts,
-“not I, not I” but “You!”
+"not I, not I" but "You!"

 Shrieking shadows gather at my gates,
-“Let us in, let us in.”
+"Let us in, let us in."
 Scurrying to succour my safety, I gratefully embrace the peacefulness in that inner space.
-“Guide me, O Guides, grace me, O awesome ones with my prescience.”
+"Guide me, O Guides, grace me, O awesome ones with my prescience."

 Images come and images go.
 Left to think, right to dream.